 The “Why This College?”
 Essay

 One common optional essay prompt asks applicants to explain why they are applying to a specific school.
 Some students dismiss this essay as unimportant and skip it entirely, while others attempt a generic approach hoping to reuse the same essay for multiple applications.
-However, admissions officers can easily spot such attempts at application Mad Libs.
+However, admissions officers can easily spot such attempts at applying to Mad Libs.

 Crafting a Compelling Essay